Bachelor of Science in Information Systems and Technology (IST)

 3. CAREER OPPORTUNITIES

 For industry, the IST program produces practitioner-oriented information technology professionals and future leaders who can immediately contribute to problem solving and business results through the application of information technology.
-They are actively integrated with the industry through engagement that both contribute to life-long learning as well as acquiring the knowledge needed to apply information technology solutions to business needs.
-Graduates typically are employed as:
+They are actively integrated with the industry through engagement that contributes both to life-long learning as well as acquiring the knowledge needed to apply information technology solutions to business needs.
+Graduates are typically employed as:

 - Application developers